 See how your city stacks up

-Below, we’ve compiled historical murder rates for major American cities, using the figures they have provided to the FBI and others tracked by the violent crime data site American Violence.
+Below, we’ve compiled historical murder rates for major American cities, using some figures they provided to the FBI and others tracked by the violent crime data site American Violence.
 (Data for 2018 is incomplete and will be updated when the FBI releases its annual crime report in the fall.)
 You can sort the rankings by year, and search for your own city to see where it ranks.

 Murder Rates of Major U.S. Cities